-Closure of a single pole, normally open switch between FS3 and GND will initiate parameters stored in schedule 1.
+Closure of a single pole, normally open switch between FS3 and GND will always initiate schedule 1 parameters shown on the control display.
+The control will deliver the programmed number of WELD cycles to the welding transformer at the programmed PERCENT CURRENT for schedule 1.